-The Airbnb Checked cancellation policy allows a guest to receive a full refund if the booking is canceled within 48 hours of booking and at least 14 full days prior to listing’s local check-in time (or 3:00 PM if not specified) on the day of check-in.
+The Airbnb strict cancellation policy allows a guest to receive a full refund if the booking is canceled within 48 hours of booking and at least 14 full days prior to listing’s local check-in time (or 3:00 PM if not specified) on the day of check-in.
 So getting a refund under this policy is not practical for last-minute stays.

 If you cancel seven full days prior to the check-in time of your booking you can get a 50% refund on the accommodation fees.
-For example, if check-in is on Friday, you will need to cancel by Friday of the previous week before check in time In order to get the 50% refund.
+For example, if check-in is on Friday, you will need to cancel by Friday of the previous week before check in time in order to get the 50% refund.

 If you cancel less than seven days in advance of check-in or you decide to leave early after check-in, the nights not spent are not refunded.

-So when it comes to the strict cancellation policy you need to make sure that you make a decision before seven days prior check-in.
+So when it comes to the strict cancellation policy you need to make sure that you make a decision before seven days prior to check-in.
 Otherwise you will likely be responsible for the full amount of accommodation fees, unless an exception applies.